jaliagag/21_linux/k8s/course-udemy.md

 Most of these companies listed here have a private offering of their services.
 A CA server that you can deploy internally within your company.
 You can then have the public key of your internal CA server installed on all your employees browsers and establish secure connectivity within your organization so let's summarize real quick.

 We have seen why you may want to encrypt messages being sent over a network to encrypt messages.
-We use asymmetric encryption with a pair of public and private keys and admin uses a pair of keys to secure SSH connectivity to the servers.
-The server uses a pair of keys to secure HTTPS traffic.
-For this the server first sends a certificate signing request to a CA. The CA uses its private key to sign the CSR.
+We use asymmetric encryption with a pair of public and private keys and admin uses a pair of keys to secure SSH connectivity to the servers. _The server uses a pair of keys to secure HTTPS traffic.
+For this the server first sends a certificate signing request to a CA. The CA uses its private key to sign the CSR_.
 Remember all users have a copy of the CAs public key.

 The signed certificate is then sent back to the server the server configure is the web application with the signed certificate.
 Whenever a user accesses the web application the server first sends the certificate with its public key.